-The Queensland University of Technology, the University of Southern Queensland and the Behaviour Support Service of the Metropolitan Region of the Queensland Department of Education and Training warmly invite you to the inaugural Trauma Aware Schooling Conference held in beautiful Brisbane, to discuss, learn about and respond to the issues of complex childhood trauma and the need for trauma aware practice in schools.
+The conference will again be hosted by the Queensland University of Technology, the University of Southern Queensland and the Behaviour Support Service of the Metropolitan Region of the Queensland Department of Education and Training and will bring together a range of enthusiastic professionals at all stages of their career to discuss, learn about and respond to the issues of complex childhood trauma and the need for trauma aware practice in schools.

 A school student’s experience of complex trauma (e.g. physical, sexual, and/or emotional abuse, serious neglect, violence, etc.) can have a serious impact on school behaviours, attendance, engagement and (therefore) educational and life outcomes.
 Worrying behaviours can also have a significant impact on the well-being, efficacy, and retention of teachers and other educators.